Vanishing performance of the parity-encoded quantum approximate optimization algorithm applied to spin-glass models

-where $P=(N-1)(N-2)/2$ is the number of constraints (or plaquette terms in Eq.~\eqref{eq:H_PC}).
-This is derived in Appendix~\ref{app:calc_p1}.
+where $P=(N-1)(N-2)/2$ is the number of constraints, or plaquette terms in Eq.~\eqref{eq:H_PC}.
+The full derivation is included in Appendix~\ref{app:calc_p1}.
 Here, the approximation assumes that all reverse causal cones have the same square shape as shown in Fig.~\ref{fig:RCCs}{(A,B)}.
 This is true for the bulk of the reverse causal cones $\mathcal{O}(N^2)$.
 Boundary effects $\mathcal{O}(N)$ because of different shapes can be neglected.
 Concise expressions for $p=1$ vanilla QAOA have also been derived for various problems including spin glasses~\cite{Ozaeta2020}.

 Eq.~\eqref{eq:ex_HPE} can be minimized as a function of the angles.
-In Fig.~\ref{fig:angles_C}, we show the optimal angles as a function of the constraint strength $C$, for large $N$.
-As expected, the constraint strength should be taken larger than the gap \footnote{For $J_{ij} \in \{-1,1\}$, the gap is 2 for non-degenerate problems.
-This corresponds to the energy difference induced by flipping spins on an edge in the ground state configuration.} to obtain non-trivial angles.
+In Fig.~\ref{fig:angles_C}, we show the resulting optimal angles as a function of the constraint strength $C$, for large $N$.
+As expected, the constraint strength should be taken larger than the gap to obtain non-trivial angles.
+For $J_{ij} \in \{-1,1\}$, the gap is 2 for non-degenerate problems.
+This corresponds to the energy difference induced by flipping spins on an edge in the ground state configuration.
 We also observe that if the constraint strength is taken very large, the problem angle becomes trivial.
 This indicates that the algorithm gradually forgets about the specific problem it is supposed to solve, and only tries to satisfy the constraints.